At the end of Dan’s last article, “I Quit Teaching and Won’t Go Back,” he wrote:

 - Forgive yourself.
 I made lots of mistakes, but this was a new experience.
 Recognize that it’s going to take you a while to get the hang of it.

 Thanks for reading the series!
 Dan and I both appreciate your interest and we hope this has helped those of you thinking of making a change.
-For those who plan on persisting in the classroom for the next five or ten or fifteen years, I have a book coming out in March called Leave School At School: The Effective Teacher’s Guide to a 40-Hour Workweek.
-It will help you cut back on hours without sacrificing your impact with kids.
+For those who plan on persisting in the classroom for the next five or ten or fifteen years, I have a book called Leave School At School that will help you cut back on hours without sacrificing your impact with kids.
 In fact, because you’ll be more focused, better-rested, and less stressed, you’ll probably be a better teacher.
-If you don’t want to miss the release date for that one, subscribe to the blog.
-I’ll email you when it becomes available and you’ll be able to take advantage of a first week discount.

 If you have questions for Dan, feel free to email him at firstname.lastname@example.org